missingfaktor/akar/TUTORIAL.md

      _ -> False      -- Otherwise give False
 ```

 How will you formulate the "ignore" pattern as a function?
 Easy!
-It should always return an empty sequence (i.e. no extracts) regardless of its input.
+It should always return an empty sequence (i.e. no emissions) regardless of its input.

 Akar ships with such a function, and it's called `!any`.
-Look up its source in your REPL.
+Inspect its source in your REPL.

 ```clojure
 user=> (source !any)